sethkush/sethcgol/README.md

 2. Comment and tidy up code.

-3. Have the field fit to terminal.
+3. Use a socket for the backend to communicate with the frontend.

-4. Allow editing while paused using arrow keys and space bar.
+4. Allow editing while paused.

 5. Take command-line arguments.

-6. Create a loading and saving system
+6. Create a loading and saving system.

-7. Separate the UI from the backend to allow easier integration with a graphical frontend.